aws-deepracer/deepsim/deepsim_btree/README.md

-## DeepSim Gazebo Framework
+## DeepSim Behaviour Tree

-The DeepSim Behavior Tree package is a part of DeepSim Toolkit that provides a behavior tree implementation.
+The DeepSim Behaviour Tree package is a part of DeepSim Toolkit that provides a behaviour tree implementation.

+## Installation

+To install the DeepSim Behaviour Tree, run the `pip install deepsim-btree`command.

+Python 3.6, 3.7, 3.8, and 3.9 are supported on Linux, Windows, and macOS.

 ## License